splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-apm-exporter.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the SAPM exporter in the ``traces`` pipeline when deploying in agent or Data forwarding modes.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the SAPM exporter in the ``traces`` pipeline when deploying in Host monitoring or Data forwarding modes.
 See :ref:`otel-deployment-mode` for more information.

 Sample configurations
 ----------------------